This post explores how the R package for labeled scatterplots tries to solve the problem of scatterplots and bubble plots or bubble charts in R.

 The source code

 Hopefully you found this post on labeled scatterplots and bubble charts or bubble plots in R helpful!
-Click here to explore Displayr for free and access the R source code (click on a chart, and from the object inspector, select Properties > R CODE).
+Click here to explore Displayr for free and access the R source code (click on a chart, and from the object inspector, select Data > Show Advanced Options > R code > Edit code).

 Create your own Labeled Scatterplot